 “Ola Sarri (b.
 1980) is a largely self-trained portrait artist, who generally works to commission for private collections and organisations.
 His work has also been seen in group, juried and solo exhibitions in Sweden.” — National Portrait Gallery, London.

 Starting summer 2019, I have the great honor of being included in the BP Portrait Award.
 As National Portrait Gallery proudly state in their press release: “After 30 years, the BP Portrait Award still remains the most prestigious portrait painting competition in the world and represents the very best in contemporary practice.”
 After two judging rounds, I was selected as one of 44 exhibitors from a total of 2538 applicants from 84 countries.

-There’s an intimate relationship between oil and canvas that no other medium can rival, so I try to attack my paintings in an honest and intuitive manner.
-I’m also captivated by the tactile quality of oil paint, which is why I enjoy painting in layers with different textures and abstract shapes that come together from a distance when all the pieces are in place.
+I live and work in Båstad, right next to an idyllic nature reserve in Skåne.
+There’s an intimate relationship between oil and canvas that no other medium can rival, so I try to attack my paintings as honestly and intuitively as I can.
+I’m infatuated with the tactile quality of oil paint, so I like to build up the painting in layers with varying thicknesses and levels of abstraction.

 Cass Art Islington, London

 Galleri Åstugan, Nyköping